 Social media has transformed the architecture of business and entertainment as we know it.
 Just like technology, it evolves every day that keeping up with it seems impossible.
 However, social media’s presence becomes more and more ubiquitous that social marketing is becoming a crucial part of businesses.
 It is then essential to anticipate and play with these trends as they’re happening.
 Doing so can get you a head start to reach more audience that can give you and your business that success.

 There are many players in the social media scene, Facebook, YouTube, Snapchat and Reddit just to name a few of the giants.
-And according to Statista, there are about 2.46 billion social media users in 2017.
-This number is projected to cross the 2.7 billion mark by 2019 with the increased number of users.
-The rise of both social media users and platforms will bring about major facelifts these coming years.
+And according to Statista, there are about 3.2 billion social media users in 2018.
+The continuous rise of both social media users and platforms will bring about major facelifts these coming years.
 So whether you’re a business owner looking for social media presence or just a passive Facebook browser, below are the top social media trends that can guide you in 2018.

 1. Rise in Social Media Video